DPain/discord-bot/README.md

 ## Contribution guidelines ##
 ### Advice ###
-At the moment, the bot needs a substantial amount of new features and enhancements (not to mention refactoring as well) so feel free to submit pull requests!
+The bot needs a substantial amount of new features and enhancements (not to mention refactoring as well) so feel free to submit pull requests!

 ### Acknowledges ###
 	* Many thanks to Austin Keener and other contributors creating the JDA library.